VOTE OCTOBER 26TH 2026

 Taxes

-During the last 4 Budgets Bradley supported minimal tax increases that were at or below the rate of inflation, while being able to maintain our high level of service to the Residents of Ward 3.
+During the past Oshawa City Budgets, before the legislation changed, Bradley supported minimal tax increases that were at or below the rate of inflation, while supporting priority spending on core services to the benefit of all Residents.

 Parks